Ictis: Pliny the Elder

-It has been suggested that "insulam Mictim" was a copying error for insulam Ictim, and Diodorus and Pliny probably both relied on the same primary source.
+It has been suggested that "insulam Mictim" was a dittographic error for insulam Ictim, and Diodorus and Pliny probably both relied on the same primary source.
 However, while it is possible that "Mictim" and "Iktin" are one and the same, it is also possible that they are different places.
 The word "inwards" (introrsus) can be interpreted as meaning "towards our home", and six days' sail from Britain could take a boat to somewhere on the Atlantic coast of what is now France.

+Other authors

+No other authors describe Ictis in the same way as Diodorus or Pliny (e.g. an island with that name connected with the tin trade), however several other authors add context.
-Strabo, a contemporary of Diodorus, stated in his Geography that British tin was shipped from Massalia on the Mediterranean coast of Gaul.

-Julius Caesar, in his De Bello Gallico, says of the Veneti: "This last-named people were by far the most powerful on the coast of Armorica: they had a large fleet plying between their own ports and Britain; they knew more about the handling of ships and the science of navigation than anyone else thereabouts."
+Strabo stated in his Geography that British tin was shipped to Massalia on the Mediterranean coast of Gaul:Posidonius, in praising the amount and excellence of the metals, cannot refrain from his accustomed rhetoric, and becomes quite enthusiastic in exaggeration. ...
+He says that tin is not found upon the surface, as authors commonly relate, but that it is dug up; and that it is produced both in places among the barbarians who dwell beyond the Lusitanians and in the islands Cassiterides; and that from the Britannic Islands it is carried to Marseille.Julius Caesar, in his De Bello Gallico, says of the Veneti: "This last-named people were by far the most powerful on the coast of Armorica: they had a large fleet plying between their own ports and Britain; they knew more about the handling of ships and the science of navigation than anyone else thereabouts."

+Ptolemy refers to the Isle of Wight as νῆσος Οὐηκτὶς (translitterated as Oúektìs or Oúiktìs, see iotacism).
+The Maritime Itinerary mentions "Vecta".
+"Vectis" appears in the Ravenna Cosmography.
+The monothong "οὐ" before front vowel "η" would have approximated the semivocalic [w] found in Celtic and italic languages and usually represented by ⟨v⟩, but not found in ancient Greek due to its phonotactics.
+Old Irish sources such as the Sanas Cormaic, In Cath Catharda, Broccán’s Hymn & Saegul Adaim refer to the English channel as nIcht, Icht, Ict and Iucht (showing examples of n-prothesis of old Irish grammar).
+Bede refers to the inhabitants of Wight as Victuari.